The Nature of Creativity - Part One

 1. All humans are creative - without exception.
 Creativity is innate to humanity, and is an important part of our humanity.
 To begin a running metaphor: Creativity is to humanity, as water is to ocean.
 Ocean would not be recognisable as such without water.
 In fact, ocean would not be ocean at all without water.
 However, while water is necessary to ocean, ocean is so much more than just water.
 In the same way, humanity is greater than creativity, but creativity is necessary to humanity.
 Many people do not practise or develop their innate creativity, because they believe that they are not creative.
 This is usually because they were told, during childhood, that they were not creative.
 That misinformation often proceeds from my next premise.

 2. Creativity is not synonymous with art.
 (When I say 'art’, I include all genres, forms, styles, and expressions of art, whether visual, physical, auditory, or any other.)
-How many people think they are not creative because, as children, some adult negatively criticised their nascent artistic endevours?
-To continue my running metaphor: Art exists within creativity like waves exist within the ocean.
-To define the ocean solely by means of waves is ridiculously inaccurate and incorrect.
-Waves are an important expression of ocean - but they are not the only expression, or recognisable feature of ocean.
-Waves definitely do not define, or equate to ocean.
+How many people think they are not creative because, as children, some adult negatively criticised their nascent artistic endeavours?
+To continue my running metaphor: Art exists within creativity like waves exist within water.
+To define water solely by means of waves is ridiculously inaccurate and incorrect.
+Waves are an important expression of water - but they are not the only expression, or recognisable feature of water.
+Waves definitely do not define, or equate to water.
 While art is unquestionably an important expression of creativity, it does not define creativity, or equate with creativity.
 Creativity is much more than art.

 3. Creativity is more than imagination and/or lateral thinking. (for convenience I’ll label it OBT - Outside Box Thinking, from here) Another reason that so many people don’t consider themselves to be creative, is that OBT has, almost universally, been confused with creativity.
 Even many dictionaries define creativity as "the ability to think differently - to think outside the box" - or variations on that theme.
 Once again, although OBT is important, it is merely an aspect, and an expression of creativity.
 OBT is not definitive of creativity.
 While OBT, like art, is an easily recognisable aspect of creativity, creativity is much more than OBT.